 4. Record Keeping

-Record keeping ties in quite nicely with Reporting.
-As well as letting the Home Office know about certain things, one of your Sponsor Duties is to keep records and evidence of your migrant worker:
+As well as letting the Home Office know about certain things (i.e Reporting), one of your Sponsor Duties is to keep records and evidence of your migrant workers:

 - Evidence of salary payments to the migrant worker including payslips and accounts.